Bit Manipulation: A Powerful Tool for Efficient Programming

 Applications of Bit Manipulation

-• Competitive Programming: Faster solutions for problems involving subsets, bitmasking, and optimization.
+• Competitive Programming: Faster solutions for problems involving subsets, bitmasking, and optimisation.

 • Cryptography: Bitwise operations play a crucial role in encryption algorithms.